 MCHC (Mean Corpuscular Hemoglobin Concentration)

-- Increased: One of the main reason for MCHC level to be high is because of spherocytosis.
+- Increased: One of the main reasons for the MCHC level to be high is because of spherocytosis.
 It can also be caused by having too little folic acid or vitamin B12 in the body.

 - Decreased: Mirrors MCV results; small red cells would have a lower value.
 This Indicates RBCs are smaller than normal (microcytic); caused by thalassemias or iron deficiency anemia.